electron/electron/docs/api/browser-window.md

 #### `win.getBrowserView()` _Experimental_

-Returns `BrowserView` - an attached BrowserView.
+Returns `BrowserView | null` - an attached BrowserView.
 Returns `null` if none is attached.

 **Note:** The BrowserView API is currently experimental and may change or be removed in future Electron releases.